jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-I-03.md

 It is evident, also, that $$c$$ taken once, or $$1c$$, is the same as $$c$$.

-**25.** Farther, it is extremely easy to multiply such products again by other numbers; for example:
+<span class="art">25.</span> Farther, it is extremely easy to multiply such products again by other numbers; for example:

 2 times $$3a$$, makes $$6a$$